mozilla-it/ctms-api/docs/deployment_guide.md

 The list of contact fields to be synchronized with Acoustic is controlled by the `acoustic_field` table in the database.

-In order to add, list, or remove certain fields, use the `acoustic_fields.py` script:
+In order to add, list, or remove certain fields, use the `acoustic.py` command:

-See `python ctms/bin/acoustic_fields.py --help` for usage details.
+See `python ctms/bin/acoustic.py fields --help` for usage details.

 ## Acoustic Newsletters Fields